IamPyu/orm64/src/doc/help.md

 Software should use there own data directory.

 We cant go on about directories without talking about the `home` directory.
-This contains all the files, created by: *drumroll* You!
+This contains all the users, created by: *drumroll* You!
 An operating system that has a filesystem cannot go without a user directory.

 Now lets talk more about the `config.lua` and teach you how to configure Orm64!

 ## APIs